joey-qytyku/OS-90-i386/docs/README.md

 Q: Does this run on modern computers?

 A: As long as it has a PC BIOS (even EFI-CSM) and 32-bit disk access is turned off (or IDE compatibility) for using SATA drives, there should be no problems.
-PCIe is compatible with PCI.
-Both PCI configuration mechanisms are supported.
+PCIe is compatible with PCI in software.

 Q: Do DOS drivers work?
 A: They should, but are certainly less stable.
 DOS drivers will probably be the only option for the majority of expansion cards.

 Q: What type of kernel design is used?